refractionPOINT/lce_doc/docs/sensors.md

 > Need support for a platform you don't see here?
 Get in touch via [Slack](https://slack.limacharlie.io) or [Email](mailto:answers@limacharlie.io).

+## Sensor Versions

+Windows, Mac, and Linux (EDR-class) sensors' versions are cloud-managed per-organization.
+They will not upgrade unless you choose to do so.

+There are always two versions available to roll out &mdash; `Stable` or `Latest` &mdash; which can be deployed via the web application or via the [`/modules` REST API](https://doc.limacharlie.io/docs/api/b3A6MTk2NDI2OA-update-sensors).

 ## Going Deeper

 With familiarity of the core mechanics for sensors, here are some options for further learning: